Swans on Navigation

 Monolith

 Very little is known about this ancient piece of rock in the churchyard at Rudston village near Bridlington.
 It is 7.7 metres high, and the nearest rock of this kind occurs at Cayton Bay, 10 miles to the North.
-There is a small piece of the same rock in the North-East corner of the churchyard.
+There is a small piece of the same or similar rock in the North-East corner of the churchyard.
 It is supposed to have been situated near the big piece many years ago.
 Nearby, there are traces of ancient lines that were drawn by removing the grass and exposing the white chalk underneath.
 There are also burial mounds not far away at Willy Howe, Duggleby Howe and Ba'l Hill.
 The significance of the standing stone must have been religious.
-Its date is only roughly estimated as between 2000 and 3000 BC.
+Its date is only roughly estimated as late neolithic or early bronze age.
+Some say the stone is a glacial erratic; others maintain it was dragged here.
+It once had a cross on top, but this was removed to stop the top from shattering any more.
+It now has the top protected by a lead cover.
 If you have any further information, I would be interested to hear from you.

 In 1872, the local curate, Rev. P. Royston made measurements of the monolith as follows: